-In 2011, Reynolds was seen starring in the Universal Pictures comedy The Change-Up and in the title role of DC Comics' Green Lantern.
-He also starred in the mystery thriller Buried, a 2010 Sundance favorite in which his character, Paul Conroy, a contractor working in Iraq, wakes up in a coffin, buried alive after an attack by a group of dissidents.
-In the cinematically challenging film, Reynolds is the only actor to appear on camera for the duration of the 95-minute run time.
+Reynolds received accolades for his performance in the mystery/thriller Buried.
+His character, Paul Conroy, is a contractor working in Iraq who wakes up in a coffin buried alive after an attack by a group of Iraqis.
+In the cinematically challenging film, Reynolds is the only actor to appear on camera for the duration of the piece.

 Reynolds served as Walt Disney Studios Motion Pictures' romantic comedy lead in The Proposal, opposite Sandra Bullock.
 The film opened No. 1 at the box office and grossed $315 million worldwide.